What Does a Salesforce Project Manager Do?

 - Understand the composition of a Salesforce project – the checkpoints, the items in scope, how to act when client-facing.

-If you are looking to make the leap to Salesforce project management I highly encourage you to take on board the advice Laura shared in our Project Manager Salary Guide then reach out to the Salesforce partners in your region to better understand the firm’s implementation methodologies and how to best tailor your experience for the role.
+It’s not possible to cover all the nuances of this role in a collection of guides, but if you are looking to make the leap to Salesforce project management, we encourage you to take the advice shared on board.
+Then, reach out to the Salesforce partners in your region to better understand the organization’s implementation method, and how to best tailor your experience for the role.